Logo

 The impact of donations from organizations like IPS Cambodia has been pivotal.
 “Donating your old desktop, laptop, tablet PC, or any other electrical device to TeacherTech offers dual benefits,” David explains.
 “These donations help reduce the 7 tons of harmful electronic waste that end up in Cambodian landfills annually, while providing essential technology to those in need.”

-Ongoing Needs and Future Aspirations
+Ongoing Needs And Future Aspirations

 As with any charitable initiative, TeacherTech faces challenges, particularly in securing financial support.
 Despite being self-funded, the program still manages an impressive logistical operation—from sourcing parts and delivering computers to providing translation services and meals for students.